-You can also take up to three small pots of up to £10,000.
+Across all pension arrangements, you may be able to take up to three small pots subject to the SIPP value being under £10,000 and as long as when taken it means all the SIPP funds are exhausted.
 25% will be tax free and 75% will be subject to marginal rate income tax in the same way as UFPLS.
 Taking small pot payments does not trigger a restriction on future tax relievable money contributions to your pot.

 Taking money from your pot may erode the capital value of your SIPP and could result in a lower income than anticipated in the future.
-You should take advice from an FCA-authorised financial adviser or suitably qualified tax adviser as to the best method to take your SIPP benefit in your particular circumstances, before making any such decisions.
+You should take advice from an adviser authorised by the Financial Conduct Authority or suitably qualified tax adviser as to the best method to take your SIPP benefit in your particular circumstances, before making any such decisions.

-After I have taken a PCLS, does my SIPP still benefit from tax relief?
+After I have taken PCLS, does my pension still benefit from tax relief?